2026 401(k) Plan Contribution Limits – Maximum You Can Contribute

 Investing in your 401(k) plan or other retirement account is one of the easiest and best ways to prepare for retirement.
 These accounts offer a valuable tax advantage for investors, but there are some limitations.
 Each year the IRS releases updated 401(k) plan contribution limits.
 You must pay a tax penalty if you exceed the IRS limit for your age group.

-There is also a maximum catch-up contribution of $7,500 that is only available to participants who are at least 50 years old.
-This amount remains the same as 2023.
+There is also a standard catch-up contribution of $8,000 available to participants who are at least 50 years old, an increase of $500 from 2025.

-The IRS also increased the 2024 total contribution limit by $3,000 to $69,000.
-This limit includes employee contributions, matching contributions, bonuses and other deferred compensation.
-If you are at least 50 years old, you can add your catch-up contributions to this total, bringing the 2024 maximum to $76,500.
+The IRS also increased the 2026 total contribution limit to $72,000.
+This limit includes employee contributions, matching contributions, bonuses, and other deferred compensation.
+Participants aged 50 and older can add their catch-up contributions to bring the total to $80,000, while those aged 60 to 63 can reach a total of $83,250.

-The final column is the total contribution limit from all sources for those aged 50 or older.
+• Total With Catch-Up is the maximum from all sources for those aged 50 or older

 YearEmployee ContributionsCatch-Up Contributions (Age 50+)Total Contribution LimitTotal Contribution Limit With Catch-Up